koheiw/seededlda/README.md

-# Fit seeded LDA using quanteda
+# Fit seeded-LDA in R

-A function to fit seeded LDA model for semi-supervised topic classification using **topicmodels** and **quanteda**.
+A package to fit seeded-LDA model for semi-supervised topic classification using **topicmodels** and **quanteda**.
 The code is from [*Making a topic dictionary for semi-supervised classification of the UN speeches*](https://koheiw.net/wp-content/uploads/2019/06/Speech-classification-06-QTA-Dub.pdf).